Skip to main content

 • Update process instance variables and resolve incidents.

-Camunda Platform 8 provides several official clients based on this API.
+Camunda 8 provides several official clients based on this API.
 Official clients have been developed and tested by Camunda.
 They also add convenience functions (for example, thread handling for job workers) on top of the core API.

 Official Zeebe clients